 By Jemma Gander

-As a British filmmaker I first learnt of the independence struggle in Kenya after reading an article in an African magazine.
+As a British filmmaker I first learned of the independence struggle in Kenya after reading an article in an African magazine.
 I was both shocked yet eager to find out more about these freedom fighters who were tortured by British soldiers in the 1950s.

 I began making the film in 2009 when four elderly Kenyan men and women travelled to London to seek justice and recognition over the British government's role in the torture of suspected Mau Mau members.

-I then flew to Kenya a year later to speak to the claimants about their experiences during the Mau Mau uprising and the physical and emotional scars they have been living with over the last 50 years.
+I then flew to Kenya a year later to speak to the claimants about their experiences during the Mau Mau uprising and the physical and emotional scars they have been living with over the past 50 years.

 Paulo Nzili and Ndiku Mutua told me about how they were castrated with pliers when they were arrested for being part of the Mau Mau.
 Jane Muthoni and Naomi Nziula spoke about the brutal sexual torture they experienced when they were arrested on suspicion of being involved with the movement.